Findlay Digital Academy

 Bigelow Hill, home of the Trojans, is located in the northwest part of Findlay.
-There are approximately 290 4th and 5th grade students attending the school.
+There are approximately 290 fourth and fifth grade students attending the school.
 Students at Bigelow Hill attend Northview Primary or Jacobs Primary, sister schools, for kindergarten through second grade.
 BHIS makes an effort to provide the necessary support and intervention to allow each student to meet achievement standards.

 Bluffton Exempted Village Schools

 Bluffton Schools, home of the Pirates, has met 100 percent of all state achievement indicators on all assessments for nine straight years.
-Comprised of an elementary, middle and high school, the district’s mission is to "provide a safe and stimulating environment in which flexibility is encouraged in meeting the needs of every student."
-Another goal is to "develop individuals who demonstrate problem-solving skills, personal responsibility, and a desire for lifelong learning."
+Composed of an elementary, middle and high school, the district has a mission to “provide a safe and stimulating environment in which flexibility is encouraged in meeting the needs of every student.”
+Another goal is to “develop individuals who demonstrate problem-solving skills, personal responsibility and a desire for lifelong learning.”

 Small class sizes allow for individualized instructor attention, and state-of-the-art technology is offered throughout the district.